 The principle players in this full-size, professional orchestra are the music faculty of St. Mary's College of Maryland.
 Student musicians play alongside SMCM faculty and other fine musicians, drawn from among the best players of the Baltimore/Washington region, Our students are involved in every part of this series.
 Those students whose interest includes arts management are paid for the full range of behind the scenes work.
 Students who are interested in performance are, as appropriate, hired to play in the orchestra.
 It is possible to do both of these.

-For complete information on the River Concert Series and School, please see: http://riverconcertseries.org
+For complete information on the River Concert Series, please see: http://riverconcertseries.org